-Home to the Walt Disney World Resort, Universal Orlando® Resort, SeaWorld® and Wet n’ Wild®, Orlando is the place for families and thrill seekers alike.
-In Downtown Orlando shop, take in a show or two and enjoy some of the best food in around.
-You can also visit the Everglades for an airboat ride, spot manatees or enjoy a round of two of golf in one of the area’s beautiful golf courses.
+Home to the Walt Disney World Resort and Universal Orlando Resort, Orlando is the place for families and thrill seekers alike.
+However there is more to the city than its parks.
+In Downtown Orlando you can shop, take in a show or two and enjoy some of the best food in around.
+You can also visit the Everglades for an airboat ride, or even head to the Space Coast to discover the Kennedy Space Centre.

 If you have young children, Walt Disney World Resort is the perfect place for you.
 Encompassing parks such as Epcot, Animal Kingdom, Blizzard Beach and the instantly recognisable Magic Kingdom, it’s a plethora of fun-filled theme parks catering for a range of ages.
 Kids will love meeting and greeting various Disney cast members and the rides range from gentle to relatively thrilling, dependent on the age of the child.

-If you have slightly older children, or enjoy a thrill ride or two, Universal’s Islands of Adventure® is ideal.
+If you have slightly older children, or enjoy a thrill ride, Universal Orlando Resort is ideal.
 With a plethora of rides, you’ll be sure to find something for everyone.
-Marvel Super Hero Island® you’ll experience the 3-D thrills of The Amazing Adventures of Spider-Man®, feel the rage of The Incredible Hulk Coaster®, and reach new heights of terror on Doctor Doom’s Fearfall®.

 If you want to experience, theme parks, fine dining and plenty of shopping, International Drive, also known as I-Drive is perfect.
-With access to SeaWorld®, Wet n’ Wild® and Universal Studios Florida® amongst others as well as a plethora of boutique and outlet stores, you’ll be spoilt for choice.
+With access to a plethora of boutique and outlet stores, you’ll be spoilt for choice.

 For a different pace of life, you could visit Downtown Orlando and visit some of the many museums and galleries, or take in one of the many shows at the theatre before enjoying the chilled out nightlife and array of restaurants in the area.